 Workforce Training and Career Development

-New job opportunities will be available through construction, maintenance and operations of a new $5.6 billion Purple Line light-rail project that will be constructed right in the heart of Kenilworth Avenue and Riverdale Road.
-New hotel developments, retail food markets such as Whole Foods and Safeway offer job opportunities to our residents.
+New job opportunities will soon be available through construction, maintenance and operations of a new $5.6 billion Purple Line light-rail project that will be constructed right in the heart of Kenilworth Avenue and Riverdale Road.
+New hotel developments and retail food markets such as Whole Foods and Safeway also offer job opportunities to our residents.
 Workforce training and career development will deliver change to the community through increased economic impact if our residents are job-ready.
 If you are interested in changing your career, getting back to work, acquiring information about new job opportunities in the area, or finding a job closer to the Greater Riverdale area, visit our office at 6801 Kenilworth Avenue Suite 203, Riverdale Park, Maryland 20737.

 Environmental Stewardship and Sustainability